The Two Best Ways To Capture Data

 Several hundred to thousands of photos are required for efficient photogrammetry.
 A lot depends on the size of the property and the degree of detail and precision required.

 Using specialized software, these images are then processed to create realistic and accurate world models in various formats such as 2D and 3D orthomosaic maps and models.
+The best photogrammetry drones usually have included software or easy compatibility with existing programs to simplify the matter.
 These outputs can be used for a variety of purposes, from construction planning to ongoing project management and even in the creation of marketing materials.
 Photogrammetry is impressive for the immense amount of information able to be generated from a single batch of drone survey data.

 What is LiDAR?